danielteichman/Dial.js/README.md

 - `dialVar.trigger(data, stateName, historic)` <br/> Applies the state `stateName` belonging to this `Dial` object, passing argument `data` to the state's function.
   - `data` argument to pass to the state function
   - `stateName` name of the state to apply from this `Dial` object
-  - `historic` *optional* overrides this `Dial` object's default history-recording behavior where `true` means the new state will be part of the browser history and `false` means the new state will be applied without affecting the browser history.
+  - `historic` overrides this `Dial` object's default history-recording behavior where `true` means the new state will be part of the browser history and `false` means the new state will be applied without affecting the browser history.